 Some specialist courses are available for students wishing to teach Religious Education, Music, Technology as specialist subjects.

-There are two ways in which you can gain the Catholic Teacher’s Certificate in Religious Education (CTC) in academic year 2016/17: a) the Certificate in Religious Education by Distance-learning (CREDL) course; b) the Setting Out on the Road course.
+There are two ways in which you can gain the Catholic Teacher’s Certificate in Religious Education (CTC) : a) the Certificate in Religious Education by Distance-learning (CREDL) course; b) the Setting Out on the Road course.

-Setting Out On the Road is a course which introduces participants to This Is Our Faith, the Church’s R.E. syllabus and is managed by the Scottish Catholic Education Service.
+Setting Out On the Road is a course which introduces participants to This Is Our Faith, the Church’s R.E. syllabus and is organised through the University of Glasgow.
 It offers a blended learning model of 4 study days and distance-learning across one school year.
-Cost £210.
-It is hoped that this course will be offered through the University of Glasgow from session 2018/19.
+Cost £310.
 For enquiries and further information please contact Dr. Roisin Coll email@example.com

 The Certificate in Religious Education by Distance Learning (CREDL) is the University of Glasgow route for qualified teachers, or for students studying an ITE programme at other universities.
 It is an on-line distance learning course and covers aspects of Theological Education over two semesters.
 Applicants should enrol on both courses at the start of semester 1.
 Cost £455.
 For details, go here to the CREDL website.